 There are 3 stages to the LMC audition – submission of written materials, audition interview, and if selected to continue, participation in an LMC workshop.

 Part 1: LMC auditions begin with a review of the student’s written materials.
-No later than noon on February 3, 2016, students must email the following three portfolio items to firstname.lastname@example.org:
+No later than 11:59pm on February 1, 2017, students must email the following three portfolio items to firstname.lastname@example.org: